slipwayhq/slipway_docs/docs/using-with-trmnl/trmnl-quick-start.md

 Then re-deploy the server if necessary.
 ```

-You should now run the command specified in your server logs (not the one above, which doesn't include
+You should now run the command specified in your server logs (which will be similar to the one above, except it will include
 the correct hashes for your device), replacing `<NAME>` with the name you'd like to give your device,
-and replacing `<PLAYLIST>` with the name of the playlist you'd like the device to use.
+and replacing `<PLAYLIST>` with the name of the Slipway playlist you'd like the device to use.

 :::info
 Both the device name and the playlist name should be made up of only
 lowercase alphanumeric characters and underscores, `so_something_like_this`.

+If you followed the [Quick Start](/docs/getting-started/create-your-first-rig), the playlist name will be `every_so_often`.
 :::

-If you followed the instructions at the beginning of this Quick Start, the playlist name will be `every_so_often`.
-Running this command will perform the necessary configuration file changes to add the device to your server.
+Running this command will automatically make the necessary configuration file changes to your server so that it recognizes
+your TRMNL device.

 After adding the device you'll need to restart the server (if running locally) or redeploy the server
 (if it is hosted, for example by running `fly deploy` if you're using [Fly.io](/docs/guides/hosting-on-fly)).

-:::info[Why?]
+:::info[Why do we have to manually add the device?]
-Because the Slipway server never modifies its own configuration files you always make any changes
+The Slipway server never modifies its own configuration files, so you must always make any changes
-you want yourself and then redeploy.
+you want yourself.
 Although this process might seem a bit manual, it has some big advantages.

-Because you know the live server never changes, you don't need to worry about backing it up:
+- Because you know the live server never changes, you don't need to worry about backing it up:
-Your local copy of the configuration files represents the latest state.
+Your local copy of the configuration files always represents the latest state.

-Because we only store the [hashed versions of API keys](/docs/guides/secrests-and-hashed-api-keys)
+- Because we only store the [hashed versions of API keys](/docs/guides/secrests-and-hashed-api-keys)
 in the configuration files, they are safe to upload to version control systems such as GitHub.

-By storing your configuration files in a version control system you can easily track how your server configuration
+By storing your configuration files in a version control system you can easily track how your server
 changes over time, and roll back to a previous configuration if necessary.

 If your live server ever dies you can quickly re-deploy from your local configuration files with no data loss.